ropensci-archive/pleiades/cran-comments.md

   License components with restrictions and base license permitting such:
     MIT + file LICENSE
   File 'LICENSE':
-    YEAR: 2016
+    YEAR: 2017
     COPYRIGHT HOLDER: Scott Chamberlain

 ## Reverse dependencies

-This is a new package, so no reverse dependencies.
+There are no reverse dependencies.

 ---

-This is a new release.
-I have read and agree to the the CRAN policies at https://cran.r-project.org/web/packages/policies.html
+This version updates dependencies and changes internals accordingly for those new deps, due to changes in dplyr.

 Thanks!
 Scott Chamberlain